etcart/RIVet-C/README.md

 ### Examples

-In this code, we will add the context data of one text file to each word that it contains, adding that to the knowledge pool of the lexicon:
+In this code, we will add the context data of one text file to each word that it contains, adding that to the knowledge pool of the lexicon. it should be noted that while this will do thorough cleaning and stemming, it assumes that the data it's fed is good data for forming a lexicon. that choice is a whole different problem to be solved
 ```C
 #include "RIVet-C/src/RIVtools.h"